GEM-benchmark/GEM-benchmark.github.io/web/tasks/XSum.md

 Models agnostic to such noises are vulnerable to hallucinations (Wiseman et al., 2017; Dhingra et al., 2019, Maynez et al., 2020).
 For GEM, we have finetuned a BERT-based classifier on 500 document and gold summary pairs, manually annotated for faithfulness (Maynez et al., 2020) and excluded all document-summary pairs from the original XSum dataset where the classifier was not confident (p(faithfull) > 0.8) whether the summary is faithful to the document or not.
 As a result, we ended up with 23206 training, 1117 validation and 1166 test instances.

+### Special test sets

+#### Data shift

+We compiled time-shifted test data in the form of new articles for the second semester of 2020 with Covid19-related keywords.
+We collect new articles from the Wayback archived BBC articles and used the scripts provided for the re-creation of the [XSum dataset](https://github.com/EdinburghNLP/XSum).
+The new challenge test set contains 401 instances.

 ## Considerations for Using the Data

 ### Social Impact of the Dataset